gpg/gpg4win/doc/README.en.txt

 Note that the German version 4.0.0 is up-to-date and only available as pdf.

 Please read the section `3.
-Additional Notes` of this README before you start working with Gpg4win.
+Additional notes` of this README before you start working with Gpg4win.

 The Compendium has more hints for manual or automated installation.